reactome/graph-core/Readme.md

 #### Project usage:

 The project can be used as a "Core" library providing a Data Object Layer on top of the Neo4j Db.
+To get started include the following dependency:

 **Dependency**